INTERVIEW WITH ALBERT LEVIS, M.D.

 LS: That would seem to be the task left to his students, such as Wilhelm Reich.
 My father was in the wave of sixties Neo-Reichians.
 I grew up with the understanding of emotion as e-motion=energy in motion so repression of emotion was the same as repressing one’s energy, and the capacity to do work.
 Were you influenced at all by the Reich’s Orgone and the sixties sexual revolution?

 AL: Energy is a reality, but we have to see it metaphorically as thinking outside the concrete box.
 I talk about energy in terms of normative deviation experienced as an internal emotion, a force opposite to the external deviation.
 The six role process is completed with returning to the rest state.
-Reichians and bioenergetics focus of release of energy.
-Energy release is a type of very therapy that is good for submissive people but not for dominant ones, who have a problem restraining their power.
+Reichians and bioenergetics focus on the release of energy.
+Energy release is a type of therapy that is good for submissive people but not for dominant ones, who have a problem restraining their power.
 I see therapy as optimizing energy or power management.

 LS: There is also the duality at work within the Formal System that I experienced in taking the Conflict Analysis Battery (CAB), which involved making 12 freeform sketches in one sitting.
 I am referring to the duality of inner and outer.
 What are the real variables at work in your system establishing this balance?